phoori12/infdev-schneider-hackathon/README.md

 ### Model Training <a name="model-training"></a>

-ideas

 We acknowledged that the given dataset is a time-series problem and would require time-series forecasting model to achieve a decent accuracy.
 However, we came up with another approach that can convert time-series problem to normal multiclass-classifier model.

 Since time-series problem is sequential.
 We can exactly predict which country will have the most surplus energy  by looking ahead 1 row.
 After calculating which country generated the most surplus energy and gather it to the right most column of our dataset, we shift up the column and drop the last row of the dataset(this data went missing but only 1 row).
 Now we can use our multiclass classifier model to find the relationship between our features(energy surplus of each 9 countries) and our class(country that has the most surplus energy).

 ![Multiclass neural Network](https://www.researchgate.net/publication/334311674/figure/fig4/AS:963538122190856@1606736798392/The-proposed-Convolutional-Neural-Network-for-multiclass-classification-of-whole-infrared.png)

-Problems
+## Encountered Problems

-    we tried to implement MaxMinscaler and Standard Scaler before training of our model, but the result are doubtlful.
+we tried to implement MaxMinscaler and Standard Scaler before training of our model, but the result are doubtful.
 From that we decided not to use any scaler.
 After the training finished we set our model to evaluation mode and validate it with the test_dataset to evaluate our model before going in to the next step.

 ### Model Prediction and Re-Evaluation <a name="model-prediction-and-re-evaluation"></a>

 In Model Prediction section we loaded our the best weights of our dataset that we saved in Model Training and set our model to evaluation mode, then let the model make predictions according to the test_dataset that we already debugged before.
 After we recieve the predictions in list data type, we then convert it to the required JSON file structure with save_prediction method.

 Remember that our test_dataset is 20% of the whole data which is 1/5 of the whole year, we need to cut off the unwanted data(data that are not the previous 442 hours before the year end).

 ## Team Members